Frequently Asked Questions

 Yes.
 Under long-term disability insurance, if you become disabled within the first 12 months of your coverage becoming effective, the plan will not cover a sickness or accidental injury for which you received treatment, consultation or care, or took medications or were prescribed medications in the three months prior to your participation in the plan.

 Newly eligible employees have 30 days after their initial eligibility date to enroll and will not be required to answer health questions.
 If you do not enroll during your initial 30-day eligibility enrollment period, you must wait until the Annual Enrollment period, or when you experience an acquire event or loss of eligibility for other coverage.
 Then, if you decide to enroll in short-term disability, you will have to answer questions about your health.
-Eligible central state government and state higher education employees are automatically enrolled in long-term disability, option 3, paid for by their employer.
+Newly eligible central state government and state higher education employees are automatically enrolled in long-term disability, option 3, paid for by their employer.

-• If enrolled in short-term disability timely, as a newly eligible employee (or any long-term disability coverage option eligible employees of state offline agencies) coverage is effective on the first day of the calendar month following the date you complete the waiting period of one full calendar month if you are actively at work on that date.
+- If enrolled in short-term disability timely, as a newly eligible employee (or any long-term disability coverage option eligible employees of state offline agencies) coverage is effective on the first day of the calendar month following the date you complete the waiting period of one full calendar month if you are actively at work on that date.
 If you are not actively at work on the first of the month following your completion of one full calendar month, then coverage will be effective on the first day you return to active work.
 This means there is no coverage for a disability already in progress on your normal effective date.
-Enrollment in long-term disability option 3, is automatic for eligible central state government and state higher education employees and will also become effective on the first day of the calendar month following the date you complete the waiting period of one full calendar month, your eligibility date, if you are actively at work on that date.
+Enrollment in long-term disability option 3, is automatic for newly eligible central state government and state higher education employees and will also become effective on the first day of the calendar month following the date you complete the waiting period of one full calendar month, your eligibility date, if you are actively at work on that date.

-• If enrolled in short-time disability timely (or long-term disability for employees of state offline agencies), within 30 days of an acquire event or 60 days of a loss of eligibility for other coverage, you will be required to answer medical questions and coverage will be effective the later of the first day of the calendar month following the date MetLife approves the medical request if approval is made by the 15th of the month, or the first day of the second calendar month following the date MetLife approves the medical request if approval is made on or after the 15th of the month, if you are actively at work on the effective date.
+- If enrolled in short-time disability timely (or long-term disability for employees of state offline agencies), within 30 days of an acquire event or 60 days of a loss of eligibility for other coverage, you will be required to answer medical questions and coverage will be effective the later of the first day of the calendar month following the date MetLife approves the medical request if approval is made by the 15th of the month, or the first day of the second calendar month following the date MetLife approves the medical request if approval is made on or after the 15th of the month, if you are actively at work on the effective date.
 If you are not actively at work on the effective date, then coverage will be effective on the first day you return to active work.
 This means there is no coverage for a disability already in progress on your normal effective date.

-• If applying for enrollment in short-term disability during the Annual Enrollment period, you will be required to answer medical questions.
+- If applying for enrollment in short-term disability during the Annual Enrollment period, you will be required to answer medical questions.
 If MetLife approves your coverage, coverage will be effective the later of the first day of the calendar year following the Annual Enrollment period, or the first day of the calendar month following the date MetLife approves the medical request if approval is made before the 15th of the month, or the first day of the second calendar month following the date MetLife approves the medical request if approval is made on or after the 15th of the month, if you are actively at work on the effective date.
 If you are not actively at work on the effective date, then coverage will be effective on the first day you return to active work.
 This means there is no coverage for a disability already in progress on your normal effective date.

 Central State Government and State Higher Education Employees: Coverage for short-term disability and long-term disability options 1, 2 and 4 is paid through payroll deductions.
-The employer pays for LTD Option 3, for which employees are automatically enrolled.
+The employer pays for LTD Option 3, for which newly eligible central state government and state higher education employees are automatically enrolled.

 State Offline Agency Employees: All short-term and long-term disability coverage is paid for by the member.
 Consult with your agency benefits coordinator regarding possible payroll deductions.

-Eligible central state government and state higher education employees will be automatically enrolled in long-term disability insurance, option 3.
+Newly eligible central state government and state higher education employees will be automatically enrolled in long-term disability insurance, option 3.
 Action is not required.

 Enroll in short-term disability insurance (or long-term disability insurance for employees of state offline agencies) online in Edison Employee Self Service during your initial 30 day eligibility enrollment period.
 During this enrollment period, no health questions will be asked.
 If you are enrolling in short-term disability for the first time or switching from short-term disability option B to option A during the Annual Enrollment period or within 30 days from an acquire event or 60 days from loss of eligibility for other coverage, then complete a paper Enrollment Change Application and follow further instructions provided by your agency benefits coordinator.
 You will be required to answer health questions for these enrollments.
 Employees of state offline agencies can also enroll in long-term disability for the first time during the Annual Enrollment period or within 30 days from an acquire event or 60 days from a loss of eligibility for other coverage by completing a paper Enrollment Change Application and a Statement of Health form for medical underwriting review by MetLife.